IAnalyzeGenomes/CallVars/README.md

 		git pull https://github.com/IAnalyzeGenomes/CallVars

 Pull this repo using above command and make sure all the below listed files/folders must be present in the working directory before you run CallVars.
-Make sure the names of files/folders match exctly as listed.

 	- "FastQ" folder containing paired-end reads ending in _R1.fastq and _R2.fastq (test files A_R1.fastq and A_R2.fastq)
 	- "CallVars.yml" (This file is needed while creating a conda environment for running CallVars.)